craldaz/T5-Reaction-Prediction/README.md

 # T5-Reaction-Prediction

+This work was done as a class project for XCS224N

 This repo uses Pytorch Lightning and HuggingFace Transformer to fine-tune T5 for Chemical Reaction Prediciton.
 See https://github.com/pschwllr/MolecularTransformer for training script and model training a Transformer from scratch using OpenNMT and https://github.com/blender-nlp/MolT5 for details on pre-training T5.